MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-custom-ui-on-all-pages.md

 Use the `navigationBar` object to customize the navigation bar on the page.
 All detailed properties below are `Boolean`.

 - `enabled`
-  - Enable or disable the navigation bar in Report consumption page.
+  - Enable or disable the navigation bar in report consumption page.
   - Default value: `true`.
 - `gotoLibrary`
   - Show or hide the gotoLibrary icon.